-This is a delivery fee that is passed along to you from the dealership.
-It's preset by the automaker and should be the same across all models from a specific brand.
-It's basically the cost to transfer the vehicle from the factory to the dealer lot and it is a legitimate charge.
+This is a delivery fee that is passed along to you from the car dealership.
+The destination fee is presented by the automaker and should be the same across all models from a specific brand.
+Destination fees are basically the cost to transfer the vehicle from the factory to the specific car dealer which you have chosen, and it is a legitimate charge.

 Registration and Title Fees

-None of these fees go to the dealership either, but instead directly to the state.
-In this case, the dealer is making it more convenient for you as you won't have to visit the DMV yourself.
+None of these above-mentioned fees go to the dealership either, but instead directly to the state.
+In this case, the dealer is making it more convenient for you as you will not have to visit the DMV yourself.

 Documentation or Conveyance Fee

-These fees when buying a car cover the general cost for the dealership to process official paperwork for the sale, plus the title and registration.
+Documentation or conveyance fees cover the general cost for the dealership to process official paperwork for the sale, including the title and registration.
 In some states, the dealer is strongly limited at how much they can charge, but a lot of states do not impose any limit.

 State Sales Tax

-The sales tax you pay will vary from state to state and some states charge for the entire amount and others subtract the trade-in from the purchase price and then tax that only.
-If you buy a vehicle outside of your own state, you will pay the sales tax of your home state when you register the car.
-Many dealerships will handle registrations from nearby states.
-For example, if you buy a car in Oregon where there is no sales tax, but register the car in Washington, where you live, you'll be paying the Washington sales tax.
+The sales tax you pay will vary from state to state and some states charge sales tax for the entire amount and others subtract the trade-in from the purchase price and then tax that only.
+California, for example, taxes 7.5 percent on the entire amount of the price of the car, no matter the vehicle.

 Regional and National Ad Fee